Skip to content

 • Invocationxcui is on PATH as a bare command (plugin bin/ is auto-resolved); run xcui <subcommand>

-• doctor subcommand — verifies AXe, Homebrew, Xcode, and a booted simulator; --install runs brew install cameroncooke/axe/axe (explicit/consented, never silent); --human for prose.
-Always auto-resolves the booted sim
+• doctor subcommand – verifies AXe, Homebrew, Xcode, and a booted simulator; --install runs brew install cameroncooke/axe/axe (explicit/consented, never silent); --human for prose.
+Auto-resolves the booted sim (deterministic when several are booted — it picks the lowest UDID and adds a note listing the others); --udid <id> reports a specific one

 • wait subcommand--for-element <id>, --gone <id>, or --idle, with --timeout and --poll; polls the accessibility tree until the condition holds or the deadline passes (the headless equivalent of waitForExistence)